 We were invited into a local Balinese school to have a look around and experience a Bali classroom, this took us about 15 minutes.
 Such an eye opener for the kids to see how privileged they are to go to school in Australia and the wonderful facilities they take for granted.
 We were very impressed with how well behaved the Bali school kids were and their uniforms were very cute!

 Once we all loaded back into the bus with water bottles that we bought cheaply at the carpark, we drove 20 minutes to the Mt Batur look out.
 Here we were able to get out for a photo overlooking Mt Batur and get sucked into buying a sarong like I did, may have forgotten one and cheaper than the gift shop at the Padma!
+(Please note that this part of the tour is now a visit to a waterfall.)

 It was then a 30 minute drive to the starting point of the bike ride which was off the main road and hardly any traffic.
 Here we worked out what bikes we would ride and if anyone wanted to travel in the bus for the first part of the ride.
 Then we were off!
 Experiencing riding through Bali villages was such a great feeling and it was not hard riding at all.
 Not much traffic and it felt like we were going downhill every so slightly!